 عنوان مقاله [English]

-Philosophers have long pondered methods of epistemology in the form of different approaches.
-The focus of the challenges in this area is the question of the nature of subject and object as well as how they are related.
-These issues have led to two general and very diverse currents of idealism and realism.
-The deconstruction approach, like its predecessor, the structuralism in foundation, is an epistemological approach.
-Structuralists propounded the concept of structure for passing the dual subject and object.
-Deconstruction positively and negatively established a comprehensive relationship with structuralism.
-In the interpretation of this relation in this paper, structure in structuralism is transformed to text in deconstruction.
-The difference is that, the text is not as rigid as a "structure" and continues to exist in a fluid way.
-The text as a whole is constantly evolving, eliminating the dual of mind and object.
-In this way the concept of text acts as a bridge between linguistics and ontology.
-When Derrida speaks of the text, he means any kind of being.
-This kind of being includes both the concepts and the outer objects.
-This interpretation of language by Derrida refers to the foundations of epistemology and ontology of language.
+For many years, philosophers have studied methods of epistemology through different approaches.
+The challenges in this area mainly focus on the question of the nature of the subject and object as well as their relation.
+These issues have led to two general but diverse movements: Idealism and Realism.
+Deconstruction, like its predecessor, Structuralism, is essentially epistemological.
+Structuralists conceptualised ‘structure’ in such a ways as to go beyond the subject and object duality.
+Deconstruction, positively and negatively, established deep bonds with structuralism.
+This study interprets this relation and argues that structure in structuralism is transformed into textuality in deconstruction.
+The difference is that the text is not as rigid as a "structure" and continues to exist as a flux.
+The constant evolution of the text as a whole eliminates the subject and object duality.
+In this way, the concept of text acts as a bridge between linguistics and ontology.
+When Derrida discusses the text, he means any kind of being.
+This kind of being includes both concepts and objects.
+Derrida’s interpretation of language can be linked to the epistemological and ontological functions of language.